solita/solita.github.com/_posts/2024-01-29-the-things-i-like-about-cljs-and-re-frame.md

 (re-frame/reg-event-fx calculator-model/evaluate evaluate)
 ```

-For testing purposes and for keeping up with general hygiene, it's a good practise to deliberately separate your event and subscription definitions from the actual functions that they implement.
+For testing purposes and for keeping up with general hygiene, it's a good practice to deliberately separate your event and subscription definitions from the actual functions that they implement.
 I'll get back to it later on.

 ## The REPL and debugging

 Having a full-fledged REPL when working on front end for me has been just simply put wonderful.
 ShadowCLJS provides this out of the box.
-Being able to tap in to a long work flow e.g. with context capture has made debugging some hairy cases so much more nicer.
+Being able to tap in to a long workflow e.g. with context capture has made debugging some hairy cases so much more nicer.

 E.g. If we were to have a problem with our example when evaluating a clause, we could just easily take function that implements the events functionality and def it's params to a global var like so:
 ```